Information and configuration instructions for using the Precision Time Protocol (IEEE 1588-v2) with Domain Time II.

 Domain Time supports unicast negotiation as a slave (as of v5.2.b.20180606) or master (as of v5.2.b.20180801) using the Telecom Profile.

 networks on the same wire.
+Version 2.1 allows domain numbers to extend to 239.
 Each node is required to have an operating domain number, and to ignore messages originating from

 or addressed to a different domain number.